Joseph Newman (politician): Biography

 Newman was born in Willoughby, Lincolnshire in 1815 to a small farmer of the same name.
 Mehetabel Newman was a younger sister.
 Another sister was Elizabeth Newman, who became the second wife of William Thomas Fairburn and died in childbirth in 1847.
 Newman received his education at the nearby Alford Grammar School and then worked in the flour milling and grain-buying business.
 He became a teetotaller as a young man.
 He applied to become a missionary for the London Missionary Society but was not chosen.

 Newman came to New Zealand on the James in 1840, travelling in the company of several missionaries.
 He returned to England in 1845 to marry Caroline Ewen.
 Upon his return, he bought farming land at Kohimarama.
 From 1850, he worked as an auctioneer.
-He had a house, now Cotter House, built in Remuera in 1847 and rebuilt in 1862; it is an the early Victorian-style house which is one of the oldest remaining houses still standing in Auckland.
+He had a house, now Cotter House, built in Remuera in 1847 and rebuilt in 1862; it is an early Victorian-style house which is one of the oldest remaining houses still standing in Auckland.
 He had a business partnership with the landowner and auctioneer Alfred Buckland from 1855 to 1856.
 Afterwards, he had a business partnership with his brother-in-law, Walter Ewen.